kevinmcmahon22/CSE-440-honors-option/README.md

 subset associated with at least one fire station.
 We want to formulate this problem as an integer linear program and solve it in python using the an underlying solver.
 We want to use Gurobi as the underlying solver.

+## Files
-cities.json - represent cities and physical connections between them honors.py - take in json and solve using Gurobi result.txt - print results
+cities.json - represent cities and physical connections between them

+honors.py - script to solve problem using Gurobi

+output.txt - print results

+output.png - plot results showing connections between stations